What's happened so far on day three?

 - Britain's sole fencer Marcus Mepstead lost to Egypt's Mohamed Hamza in the first round of the men's foil.

-- Australian swimmer Ariarne Titmus beats American great Katie Ledecky to gold in the women's 400m freestyle final.
+- Australian swimmer Ariarne Titmus beat American great Katie Ledecky to gold in the women's 400m freestyle final.

 - Japan's Naomi Osaka cruised into the third round of the tennis women's singles.